 There are also cancer treatments such as cancer drugs, hormone therapy, stem cell and bone marrow transplants, and Immunotherapy, apart from the first three most common ones.

-In the cancer research conducted in numerous centers around the world, new forms of therapy, such as targeted therapy and new generations of chemotherapy are developed, which is promising that the cancer survivor rates will steadily increase.
+In cancer research conducted in numerous centers around the world, new forms of therapy, such as targeted therapy and new generations of chemotherapy are developed, which is promising that the cancer survivor rates will steadily increase.